mdibl/biocore_documentation/computational_skills/commandline_interface/intro_to_WSL.md

 FileZilla, on the other hand, is a (free) FTP tool, letting you move data between remote machines and local
 * To install FileZilla, follow this [Link](https://filezilla-project.org/download.php?type=client), click `Download FileZilla Client`, and choose the standard FileZilla "version"
   * When running through the installer, be sure to choose `no` on the additional installation of McAfee
-* To connect, launch FileZilla and paste your Amazon instance name under `Host`, followed by entering your username and password under `Username` and `Password` respetively, and entering 22 for `Port`, and selecting the `Quickconnect` button
+* To connect, launch FileZilla and paste your Amazon instance name under `Host`, followed by entering your username and password under `Username` and `Password` respectively, and entering 22 for `Port`, and selecting the `Quickconnect` button

 <img src="./intro_to_wsl_img/filezilla.png">